drcarenhan/COMP90042_2024/README.md

 ## <img src="https://em-content.zobj.net/source/whatsapp/390/clipboard_1f4cb.png" width="30" /> 6.
 Week 12 Presentation and Peer Review
 **Note that You MUST attend the Week 12 Workshop.
 Otherwise, your presentation mark will be ZERO.**
+**We do understand you may not have a final result yet (Preliminary result is acceptable).**
-* The presentation allows students to communicate their project background, project aims, methods, (preliminary) results and importance, limitations, conclusions, and future work to a group of peers (students and Academic staff).
+* The presentation allows students to communicate their project background, project aims, methods, **(preliminary) results - no need to finalised** and importance, limitations, conclusions, and future work to a group of peers (students and Academic staff).
 Students are assessed on their presentation skills, visual communication skills, technical content of the presentation and their answers to questions.
 * Each Group Presentation: 8 minutes.
 Question and Answering: 5 minutes for questions.
 * Peer Review Markers must use the attached marking sheet and write comments on each item to justify their mark and provide feedback to others.